lihaoquan/URLShortener/README.md

 4) For running the back end API server, use ```node index``` at the root of the project directory.
 5) For running the front end interface, cd into ```/frontend``` folder and run ```npm start```.
 6) For configuration of server port, change .env config for ```SERVER_PORT```, ```DEV_PREFIX``` accordingly.
+7) Set up .env config for both front end and back end accordingly, refer to [.env Config](#env) for more details.

 ### Database
 The following installation process assumes that MySQL has already been installed on the local environment.